Communication and Safety

 How do I contact the school if my child is ill or I have a message?

-Mrs Temblett is available in the School Office from 8.30am - 11am Mon - Wed, 8.30am - 12pm on Thurs and 8.30am - 3.30pm on Friday and answers the telephone and picks up any emails/messages from parents first thing in the morning.
+Mrs Temblett is available in the School Office from 8.30am - 12pm Mon - Thursday, 8.30am - 3.30pm on Friday and answers the telephone and picks up any emails/messages from parents first thing in the morning.

 May we ask that you contact the school by phone if you have any messages regarding a pupil’s absence or after school pick-up arrangements.
 This will ensure that the message has been received.
 Special arrangements can be made for parents who need additional support to communicate with the school

 If a child is ill and unable to attend, it is very important that the school is notified as soon as possible.
 If no message has been received by 9.20 am, the school will begin its missing child procedures, starting with contacting the parents.
 If this is unsuccessful, we will then work through the emergency contacts.
 If after these procedures, no contact can be made, the school will inform the emergency services.
 It is very important that if a child is ill for a number of consecutive days, that parents ring in daily

 What are the procedures for the start of the school day?

 Please remember the children come in to school betweem 8.35 -8.45, Owls through the front gate, and Buzzards, Kestrels and Sparrowhawks through the back gate.
 A bell will ring at 8.45.
 Mr Poad will be on duty at the back gate and Mrs Donaldson on the front gate from 8.35 until 8.45.

 What to do if my child has a medical or other appointment during the school day?

 If a child is taken out of school between registration periods, we ask that parents sign them out at the school office and sign them in again when they return.
 It is therefore very important that parents accompany their child to school on return, rather than drop them at the top of the path to school.
 As a matter of safety, all children leaving school must be collected by a parent from the school office.